 The United States has suffered flooding in the last few years that has cost billions in damages, not to mention the amount of damage that the Gulf Coast has suffered recently.
-Hurricane and record rain have been factors in homeowner’s damaged property and content.
+Hurricane and record rain have been major factors in homeowner’s damaged property and content.

 Not everyone thinks about flood insurance until after the disaster has struck.
 Yet it’s very critical for the protection of your home.
 So, what does flood insurance cover?
 Keep reading and find out the benefits of getting flood coverage and why it’s a must.